 Where to stay: The Angel’s Lodge, the cutest little ski lodge, where every room has an amazing view of the mountains.
 Where the owners come out to greet you personally, hand over the keys, and encouraged you to enjoy their beautiful town.
 Especially the railway that connects Engelberg to the bustling town of Lucerne, about an hour away.

-What to eat: For dinner, head to The Ski Lodge Engelberg..
-Our friend Elaine, lifestyle advisor at Just Energy says, and I quote ‘I'm not exaggerating when I say I ate the best burger. of. my. life.
+What to eat: For dinner, head to The Ski Lodge .
+Our friend Elaine says, and I quote ‘I’m not exaggerating when I say I ate the best burger. of. my. life.
 They use a natural gas smoker to cook the burgers.
 Eating it was like having an out of body experience, it was that good.
-I don't even have a picture because it was so delicious, I devoured the whole thing before I could even remember to take a photo.
-In fact, the whole restaurant had such a lovely, relaxing, welcoming vibe, that I completely forgot to take any photos because I was so overwhelmed trying to take it all in.’
-Now with a review like that how could you not want to go!
+I don’t even have a picture because it was so delicious, I devoured the whole thing before I could even remember to take a photo.

 Location: 70 km North of Geneva – about 1 hour dive, or 230 km South West of Zurich – About 2 hours 30 minute drive.

-Why: Lausanne is an under-the-radar destination with lots to offer: pristine lakes, views of the snow-capped Alps, the nearby Lavaux Vineyard region (a UNESCO World Heritage Site) and a picturesque old town.
-Truly one of the most beautiful cities in Switzerland
+Why visit: Lausanne is an under-the-radar destination with lots to offer: pristine lakes, views of the snow-capped Alps, the nearby Lavaux Vineyard region (a UNESCO World Heritage Site) and a picturesque old town.
+Truly one of the most beautiful cities in Switzerland.

 Where to drink: To supply the luxury hotel’s roster of royal and noteworthy guests, the hotel opened its own cellar and distribution centre, Baur au Lac Vins, at the end of the nineteenth century, which today, houses some 1.4 million bottles.
 More than 100 producers are exclusively distributed by Baur au Lac Vins in Switzerland and Liechtenstein.